Adenosine: Pharmacological effects

 Adenosine is an endogenous purine nucleoside that modulates many physiological processes.
 Cellular signaling by adenosine occurs through four known adenosine receptor subtypes (A1, A2A, A2B, and A3).

 Extracellular adenosine concentrations from normal cells are approximately 300 nM; however, in response to cellular damage (e.g., in inflammatory or ischemic tissue), these concentrations are quickly elevated (600–1,200 nM).
 Thus, in regard to stress or injury, the function of adenosine is primarily that of cytoprotection preventing tissue damage during instances of hypoxia, ischemia, and seizure activity.
 Activation of A2A receptors produces a constellation of responses that in general can be classified as anti-inflammatory.
 Enzymatic production of adenosine can be anti-inflammatory or immunosuppressive.

 Adenosine receptors

 All adenosine receptor subtypes (A1, A2A, A2B, and A3) are G-protein-coupled receptors.
 The four receptor subtypes are further classified based on their ability to either stimulate or inhibit adenylate cyclase activity.
-The A1 receptors couple to Gi/o and decreases cAMP levels, while the A2 adenosine receptors couple to Gs, which stimulates adenylate cyclase activity.
+The A1 receptors couple to Gi/o and decrease cAMP levels, while the A2 adenosine receptors couple to Gs, which stimulates adenylate cyclase activity.
 In addition, A1 receptors couple to Go, which has been reported to mediate adenosine inhibition of Ca2+ conductance, whereas A2B and A3 receptors also couple to Gq and stimulate phospholipase activity.

 Researchers at Cornell University have recently shown adenosine receptors to be key in opening the blood-brain barrier (BBB).

 Mice dosed with adenosine have shown increased transport across the BBB of amyloid plaque antibodies and prodrugs associated with Parkinson's disease, Alzheimer's, multiple sclerosis, and cancers of the central nervous system.